tiaanduplessis/tiaan.dev/src/about/index.md

 As my side hustle, I'm [bootstrapping a development agency with 2 close friends](https://www.andcru.io/).
 Recently we released the new [Varsity Vibe mobile app](https://play.google.com/store/apps/details?id=com.varsityvibeapp) with the new website on its way!

-In my free time, I like to read, play Rugby, and spend time with my wife whom I love very dearly.
+In my free time, I like to read, play rugby, and spend time with my wife whom I love very dearly.

 [I'm always open for a chat](/contact).
 Whether it is an awesome new project or to help someone new to Web development get started.
-I'm Looking forward to hearing from you!
+I'm looking forward to hearing from you!